-My name is Michelle B, I’m a twenty-something lass making a living in web development, but most of my free time is spent thinking about or playing video games.
+My name is Michelle B, I’m a British lass making a living in web development, but most of my free time is spent thinking about or playing video games.
 I was born and raised playing games, I learnt how much I enjoyed games not long after I learnt to read.
 Video games have helped make me the person I am today, and this website reflects the games that I’ve grown up with, appreciated and those that have left a genuine impression on me.

 When I am not playing games I can be usually found cycling on my electric bicycle or knitting.
 I have a deep affinity with games, but I grew up with a privileged education, a huge imagination and a love for the outside too.

 For the last eight years I have lived with the chronic illness endometriosis.
 I try not to let my illness effect my life too much.
 It has unfortunately limited how often I can write (due to chronic pain and fatigue).
 You can read more about my experiences with endometriosis on my website Endohope.

 I was a child of the mid-Eighties, and some of my very first memories were playing Centipede, Pacman and Yar’s Revenge on the Atari 2600, and learning to type on the Spectrum ZX, I was three years old, and over 20 years later I’ve yet to fall out of love with games, the way they work, how they’re put together, written and built.